SIWECOS/InfoLeak-Scanner/README.md

 will decrease the overall score by 10.
 Which means, that if CMS_VERSION_VULN and PLUGIN_VERSION_VULN and JS_LIB_VULN_VERSION is returned, the overall score will be 0.

+Also a finding of jQuery v1.12.4 on a Wordpress website won't be rated like a usual vulnerable library.
+This finding will result in a score of 90, but the placeholder will still be JS_LIB_VULN_VERSION as it is a vulnerable library.
 ```